Automattic/jetpack/readme.txt

 * Admin Page: always use relative links for submenu items to account for servers with specific restrictions. #6529
 * Contact Form: avoid PHP notices when using the form in a Text widget. #6606
 * Content Options: Fix single characters word count excerpt issue on sites with multibyte languages. #6566
+* Open Graph: make sure Site Icons are used as fallback Open Graph Image tags. #6632
 * Protect: remove port number when server returns a port alongside each stored IP address. #6755
 * Subscriptions: show the correct notification in the subscription form when the email is already subscribed. #6603
 * Sync: remove deprecated `jetpack_publicize_post` action. #6567